Victoria Arches

 The Victoria Arches are a series of bricked-up arches built in an embankment of the River Irwell in Manchester.
 They served as business premises, landing stages for steam packet riverboats and as Second World War air-raid shelters.
 They were accessed from wooden staircases that descended from Victoria Street.

 Regular flooding resulted in the closure of the steam-packet services in the early 20th century, and the arches were later used for general storage.
 Following the outbreak of the Second World War they were converted into air-raid shelters.
 They are now bricked up and inaccessible, the staircases having been removed in the latter part of the 20th century.

 History

 Background

 The arches were built to create new industrial space, during construction of a new embankment along the River Irwell, built to support a new road.
 The embankment was completed in 1838.

 In 1852 the life-boat Challenger was built and launched from the Arches.

 Victorian-era passenger trips along the Irwell were very popular, despite increasing levels of river pollution; in 1860 the Irwell was described as "almost proverbial for the foulness of its waters; receiving the refuse of cotton factories, coal mines, print works, bleach works, dye works, chemical works, paper works, almost every kind of industry."
-The Rivers Pollution Prevention Act 1876 was designed to solve such problems, although it was largely ineffective.
+The Rivers Pollution Prevention Act 1876 (39 & 40 Vict. c.
+75) was designed to solve such problems, although it was largely ineffective.
 However, it laid the groundwork for the more draconian legislation that followed.